booboo-at-gluga-de/TLS4Developers_Workshop/exercises/B3/README.md

      [...]
      ```
      You can see:
-        - When it was created
+        - When the CRL was created
         - When it will expire
-        - A list of serial number of revoked certificates together with it's revocation date
+        - A (long) list of serial numbers of revoked certificates together with it's revocation date

 ## Steps